wenceorg/phys52015/site/content/setup/hamilton-quickstart.md

 It is intended to get you up and running on the Hamilton supercomputer quickly.
 It is not replacement of any of the [official documentation](https://www.dur.ac.uk/cis/local/hpc/hamilton/).

-## Getting access

-Access to Hamilton is free for Durham researchers and students via your university login.
-Go to https://www.dur.ac.uk/cis/local/hpc/hamilton/account and fill out the registration form.
-For this course, put the course leader (Lawrence Mitchell) as the approver.

 ## Logging in and transferring code